cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 - This node type defines a *port* property, which makes sense because we want this property to be configurable. <br>
 This means that every node template who's type is `nodecellar.nodes.MongoDatabase` will have to specify a value for this property.
-- It also maps it's lifecycle operations to bash scripts.
+- It also maps its lifecycle operations to bash scripts.
 Remember, these operations are invoked when running the `install` workflow.
 These scripts are responsible for taking the properties and actually doing something with them. <br>
 In this case, the *start-mongo.sh* script uses the *port* property to configure the data base port.